 After lunch, there are several options.
 More conventional museum-goers might choose to visit the Museum of Fine Arts, which is included in your Houston CityPass.
 If you’re a fan of more off-beat options, the National Museum of Funeral History is a must.
 It’s weirdly interesting to learn about the history of hearses or the deaths of famous people.

-If you’re staying in Houston another night, grab dinner at somewhere fun like South African Peli Peli.
-Follow it up with a nightcap at Neil’s Bahr or The Cottonmouth Club to cap off an epic 3 days in Houston!
+Follow up dinner with a nightcap at Neil’s Bahr to cap off an epic 3 days in Houston!